-Most people think that to have a successful food business, you need to have a business located in a prime location, but this is not always necessary.
+Most people think that to have a successful food business, you need to have a company located in a prime location, but this is not always necessary.
 In times like this, where everything has become expensive and unaffordable, it is perhaps a good idea to open a home-based business where you can save fuel, rental and other overhead costs.
-In this blog we outline 10 steps one could follow when they want to start a food business at their home kitchens.
+In this blog, we outline ten steps one could follow when they want to start a food business in their home kitchen.

 Can you sell food from home in South Africa?

 The short answer is a very big YES!
-You can start a home-based business either as a full-time or part-time venture depending on what suits you best.
-However, it is important that you comply with relevant regulations and ensure that your idea is practical and can earn you some good income.
-You must understand that a food business could have direct public health risk if you supply unsafe food.
-It is advisable, like in any other business to start small and properly scale your business.
-This helps to ensure you control your inventory because you may have limited space to work in your house kitchen and to minimise risk.
+Depending on what suits you best, you can start a home-based business as a full-time or part-time venture.
+However, you must comply with relevant regulations and ensure that your idea is practical and can earn you some good income.
+You must understand that a food business could have direct public health risks should you supply unsafe food.
+Like in any other business, it is advisable to start small and properly scale your business.
+This helps ensure you control your inventory because you may have limited space to work in your house kitchen and minimise risk.

-Besides food safety, quality is another important aspect that consumers consider when choosing to buy your product.
-You must remember that there are many other options from which consumers could choose from.
+Besides food safety, quality is another important aspect consumers consider when buying your product.
+You must remember that there are many other options from which consumers could choose.
 You need to be unique and have a competitive edge.
-These days consumers are fussy, know exactly what they want and want a fresh product at all times.
+These days consumers are fussy, know exactly what they want and want a fresh product

 What should you consider before running a home-based food business?